 It’s hard to miss these big 10m high red silos that have gone up in Lower Queen Street outside the Britomart Transport Centre (the former CPO) and you've been asking us why they are there as part of the CRL construction.

-They will fulfill an important task in preparing the building for CRL tunnel excavation.
+They will fulfil an important task in preparing the building for CRL tunnel excavation.

 The silos are part of a specialised bentonite plant, shipped over from France by CRL contractor Downer Soletanche-Bachy Joint Venture, to help with the construction of diaphragm walls that will support the CPO building foundations and the CRL tunnel box.